 Exchange Income Corp’s high dividend yield and monthly dividend payments are immediately appealing to income investors such as retirees.

-This analysis suggests that the company’s dividend is safe, as measured by the non-GAAP metric Free Cash Flow less Maintenance Capital Expenditures, and that it should grow in the future just as it has in the past decade and a half, around 5%.
+This analysis suggests that the company’s dividend is safe, as measured by the non-GAAP metric Free Cash Flow less Maintenance Capital Expenditures.